Why does Dorothy House involve volunteers?

 Can I volunteer even though I have been recently bereaved?

-After losing someone close to you we recommend that you wait at least 12 months before applying to volunteer in a Hospice or Outreach role.
+After losing someone close to you we recommend that you wait at least 12 months before applying to volunteer in a Hospice.
 You may, however, like to consider helping out in one of our shops.

 Can I volunteer even though I have a criminal record?